This post may contain affiliate links which won’t change your price but will share some commission.

 What's the Best Pole Bean Trellis?

-• Cattle panels and recycled pallets – You can see examples of these being used as tomato trellises here, but they can also serve as a bean trellis.
+• Cattle panels and recycled pallets – You can see these being used as tomato trellises here, but they also work for beans.

-• Sticks or bamboo poles – If you have long sticks or bamboo poles available, they can be arranged down a row or as a tepee to act as a bean supports.
+• Sticks or bamboo poles – use these arranged down a row or as a tepee to act as a bean supports.

-• String bean trellis – If you use biodegradable string, you can cut them down and compost them with your bean stalks at the end of the season.
-String trellises are typically secured at top and bottom in a tepee configuration.
+• String trellis – String trellises are typically secured at top and bottom in a tepee configuration.
 Beans may require some encouragement to climb the strings.
+If you use biodegradable string, you can compost them with your bean stalks at the end of the season.

 • Arbors – Who says arbors have to grow only grapes or flowers?
 Bean blossoms are pretty, too, plus you get tasty veggies.